-The "Future with Surface Rail" alignment option (shown in green in Exhibit 5) reflects the conditions in 20 years, if current plans move forward when DTX is built and the City must trench it's current at-grade intersections to ensure continued east/west access across the City.
-This option includes existing surface rail south of 7th/ Mission Bay Drive that would connect into either (1) 4th/ King railyard or (2) the Downtown Rail Extension (DTX) tunnel.
-The DTX tunnel then extends from the corner of the Caltrain yard to the Salesforce Transit Center (SFTC).
+The Future with Surface Rail alignment option (shown in green in Exhibit 5) reflects the conditions in 20 years, if current plans move forward when DTX is built and the city must trench it's current at-grade intersections to ensure continued east/west access across the City.
+This option includes existing surface rail south of Mission Bay Drive that would connect into either (1) 4th/King surface railyard or (2) the Downtown Rail Extension (DTX) tunnel.
+The DTX tunnel then extends from the SW corner of the Caltrain yard to the Salesforce Transit Center (SFTC).
 Specific elements of the Future with Surface Rail alignment option include:

-- " Use of the DTX tunnel as designed and environmentally cleared. - " Assumed new underground 4th/Townsend Station as part of the designed and environmentally cleared DTX.
+- " Use of the DTX tunnel as designed and environmentally cleared. - " Assumed new underground 4th/Townsend station as part of the designed and environmentally cleared DTX.
 Includes continued use of the 4th/King surface station as well.

-- " Use of existing surface Caltrain tracks under I-280 south of 4th/King railyard connection. - " Assumed two grade separated roadways (16th Street and 7th/Mission Bay Drive) that are currently at-grade intersections with the Caltrain tracks will be trenched to run below the Caltrain tracks to maintain vital east/ west connections between the city and Mission Bay. - " Assumed Caltrain Electrification consistent with current plans, including electrifying the Caltrain line from San Jose to San Francisco and electrify Caltrain 4th/King Railyard for operations, staging, storage, and maintenance. - " Assumes 3 tracks in the DTX tunnel and predominantly 2 tracks south of the 16th Street as is provided today with crossovers as needed for safety and operational flexibility.
+- " Use of existing surface Caltrain tracks under I-280 south of 4th/King surface railyard connection. - " Assumed two grade separated roadways (Mission Bay Drive and 16th Street) that are currently at-grade intersections with the Caltrain tracks.
+These roadways would be trenched to run below the Caltrain tracks to maintain vital east/west connections between the city and Mission Bay. - " Assumed Caltrain Electrification consistent with current plans, including electrifying the Caltrain line from San Jose to San Francisco and electrifying Caltrain 4th/King surface railyard for passenger operations, staging, storage, and maintenance. - " Assumed 3 tracks in the DTX tunnel and predominantly 2 tracks south of 16th Street, as is provided today, with crossovers as needed for safety and operational flexibility.